kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 you are required to build the release in the host with the same environment.
 To quote the [Mix Release documentation][3]:

->  ...to deploy straight from a host to a separate target, the Erlang Runtime System (ERTS), and any native dependencies (NIFs), must be compiled for the same target triple.
+>  ...to deploy straight from a host to a separate target, the Erlang Runtime System (ERTS),
+>  and any native dependencies (NIFs), must be compiled for the same target triple.

 Hence, if you are using a Macbook, and want to build you release and deploy to a Ubuntu 18.04 server, you'll need to build your release on a Ubuntu 18.04 virtual machine (VM).

+_Unless you configure it to `include_erts: false`.
+Not going to dive deep into this, but if you are interested into it, feel free to refer to the documentation at [here][5]._

 ### Without Docker